-As of the record date, LTRIP beneficially owned 16,445,894 shares of our common stock and 12,799,999 shares of our Class B common stock, which shares constitute 12.7% of the outstanding shares of common stock and 100% of the outstanding shares of Class B common stock.
-Assuming the conversion of all of LTRIP's shares of Class B common stock into common stock, LTRIP would beneficially own 20.6% of the outstanding common stock (calculated in accordance with Rule 13d-3).
-Because each share of Class B common stock is entitled to ten votes per share and each share of common stock is entitled to one vote per share, LTRIP may be deemed to beneficially own equity securities representing 56.1% of our voting power.
+As of the record date, LTRIP beneficially owned [16,445,894] shares of our common stock and 12,799,999 shares of our Class B common stock, which shares constitute [13.0%] of the outstanding shares of common stock and 100% of the outstanding shares of Class B common stock.
+Assuming the conversion of all of LTRIP's shares of Class B common stock into common stock, LTRIP would beneficially own [20.9%] of the outstanding common stock (calculated in accordance with Rule 13d-3).
+Because each share of Class B common stock is entitled to ten votes per share and each share of common stock is entitled to one vote per share, LTRIP may be deemed to beneficially own equity securities representing [56.7%] of our voting power.
 As a result, LTRIP is effectively able to control the outcome of all matters submitted to a vote or for the consent of Tripadvisor's stockholders (other than with respect to the election by the holders of Tripadvisor common stock of 25% of the members of Tripadvisor's Board and matters as to which Delaware law requires a separate class vote).

 On November 6, 2019, the Company announced a strategic partnership to expand global cooperation, including a joint venture, global content agreements and governance agreement with Trip.com.
 First, Ctrip Investment Holding Ltd., a subsidiary of Trip.com Group, has entered into a joint venture with TripAdvisor's subsidiary TripAdvisor Singapore Private Limited pursuant to which the joint venture will operate globally as TripAdvisor China.
 Second, Trip.com Group and TripAdvisor have entered into global content agreements providing for distribution of selected TripAdvisor content on major Trip.com Group brands, including Trip.com, Skyscanner and Qunar.
 On June 1, 2021 Trip.com and Tripadvisor agreed to expand their strategic partnership to include Tripadvisor Plus.
 Initially, Trip.com would provide access to preferential pricing on at least 10,000 properties to benefit the Tripadvisor Plus offering, Tripadvisor's new, direct-to-consumer subscription service.
 Concurrently, Trip.com was granted approval under the Governance Agreement to sell its holdings in Tripadvisor to meet its corporate needs.
-As a result of these sales, Trip.com relinquished its contractual right under the Governance Agreement to nominate a director to the Tripadvisor Board, which position had been held by Trip.com Group CEO, Jane Sun.
+As a result of these sales, Trip.com Group CEO, Jane Sun.
 However, as an indication of the commitment to the ongoing relationship between the companies, Ms. Sun continues to serve on the Tripadvisor Board.